 Further challenges:

-Creating an energy technology innovation facility for the Adriatic-Ionian region with contribution and cooperation from all the EUSAIR Member States while exploiting existing capabilities.
+Creating an energy technology innovation facility for the Adriatic-Ionian Region with contribution and cooperation from all the EUSAIR participating countries while exploiting existing capabilities.

 Ensuring fair supply of strategic materials and critical components for the energy transition.